OpenSourceKyle/OpenSourceKyle.github.io/_pages/coaching.md

 ---

+# Experience

+Beyond friends and family:

 ## Reddit
 - sort by Newest
 - Good job opening up and asking
+Use as a testing ground for writing and communicating but note that Reddit is frequently toxic and/or helpless in its communities.

 Yes:
-r/getdisciplined
+* r/getdisciplined
-r/letsgetmotivated
+* r/letsgetmotivated

 Maybe w/ caution:
-r/asktrp
+* r/asktrp
-r/letsgetlaid
+* r/letsgetlaid
-r/relationship
+* r/relationship

-## NEXT STEPS

-how can I coach more people?
-how can I be more intentional in coaching people? what's a step to keep improving?